AlexOkayJ/ibmmq-kotlin-concurrency-example/README.md

         return factory
 }
 ```
-Also we have listener and sender configured to the same que, so i configured very simple sender from JmsTemplate bean and scheduled it to send message every second:
+We also have a listener and sender configured to the same que, so i configured very simple sender from JmsTemplate bean and scheduled it to send message every second:
 ```
 @Scheduled(fixedRate = 1000)
 fun task() = runBlocking {
         sender.sendMessage("Hello world bro")
 }
 ```
-It's quite simple part.
+This part is quite simple.

-Interesting is our MessageWorker class which have three channels:
+What's interesting is our MessageWorker class which have three channels:
-1) inMessageChannel - we send message to this channel from listener
+1) inMessageChannel - used to receive message from listener
-2) workerChannel - channel for do some work with message
+2) workerChannel - used to proceed the message
-3) resultChannel - channel for send work result
+3) resultChannel - used to send the processed message

-First of all we added our thread pool I moved number of threads and workers (coroutines) to properties file for convince.
+First of all we added our thread pool - I moved number of threads and workers (coroutines) to a properties file for convince.

-MessageProcess is function which initialize our workers and downloader.
+MessageProcess is a function initializing our workers and downloader.
-We repeat n times worker function for initialize them, opposite to threads we can initialize hundreds of worker functions,
-and don't care about memory overhead.
-I wrote comments for better understand the idea.
+In this case we repeat the worker function n times to initialize our worker process in this case n is count of concurrent process - as oppose to using threads, we can initialize hundreds of worker functions not worrying of memory overhead.
+See comments to understand the idea better.
 ```
 //Select message and send them to channel or if it income from resultChannel
 //we can answer to our MQ manager for example.